TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 ### Member removal

 A Release Management Group member can be removed from the Release Management Group by:
 * a majority vote (more than 50%) of the members of the Release Management Group.
-This should only happen in the case of serious misconduct, such as introducing flaws on purpose, or causing intentional damage to systems.
+A removal vote shall only occur in the case of serious misconduct.
 This is specifically not done at a team level to stop camps developing.
 * themselves at any time.
 * if a member loses an Election.